MetaMask/metamask-docs/snaps/concepts/keyring-api.md

 Since the Snap doesn't answer the request directly, it stores the pending request in its internal state using [`snap_manageState`](../reference/rpc-api.md#snap_managestate).
-The Snap sends a `{ pending: true, redirect? }` response to indicate that the Keyring request will be handled asynchronously.
+The Snap sends a `{ pending: true, redirect? }` response to indicate that the request will be handled asynchronously.
 This response can optionally contain a redirect URL that MetaMask will open in a new tab to allow the user to interact with the Snap companion dapp.